 After your return ferry back to Bali, head to Seminyak for one night, in my opinion, this is all that is needed there, I found this area extremely busy, more touristy and a lot more westernised than the other areas we visited.

-Not an obvious choice but it is one of the only two airports (the other being Jakarta) that fly to Pangkalan Bun airport (Borneo).
+Not an obvious choice when backpacking Indonesia for two weeks but it is one of the only two airports (the other being Jakarta) that fly to Pangkalan Bun airport (Borneo).
 Semarang is a city in Java that is yet to be touched by tourism and does not have much to do there but from here you can book a two-hour journey to the Borobudur Temple, we didn’t actually do this and it is my one regret from our trip.

 Fly from Semarang Airport to Pangkalan Bun airport using Kelstar Aviation

-This was my favourite part of the whole trip, a three-day private Orangutan cruise which can read all about here and book here.
+This was my favourite part of our 2 weeks in Indonesia as we went on a three-day private Orangutan cruise which can book here.
 Your trip includes return transfers, food, accommodation and nation part entry.
-In my opinion, it is a must for any trip to Indonesia and I really urge you to add it to your itinerary, you will spend three days of a private boat taking in the wildlife of the jungle and seeing wild Orangutan up close.
+In my opinion, it is a must for any trip travelling around Indonesia and I really urge you to add it to your itinerary, you will spend three days of a private boat taking in the wildlife of the jungle and seeing wild Orangutan up close.

-This itinerary only touches the tip of the huge country of Indonesia but in these two weeks you will cover a lot of ground and see how much diversity it has to offer.
-As we had just over two weeks annual leave we actually added on a layover in Kuala Lumpur, Malaysia as well, so this could an addition for your trip as well if time permits.
+This two week Indonesia itinerary only touches the tip of the huge country of Indonesia but you will cover a lot of ground and see how much diversity it has to offer.
+As we had just over 2 weeks annual leave we actually added on a layover in Kuala Lumpur, Malaysia as well, so this could an addition for your trip as well if time permits.